parksa2/BasicPublishingService/README.txt

 -
 Ideas for improvement

 A caching system on the top news resource, so that it doesn't make several API calls each time someone hits that resource.
 The news does not change that often, a singleton holding the counter object and only executing the API calls after a set amount of time has passed, busting the cache.
+Also, a url param to determine where the word counts come from such as either the title of the article or the article itself, instead of hardcoding the former.

 Programmatic creation of a bucket with the necessary permissions if required on the upload file resource.
 URL params for a user provided bucket instead of being hardcoded.